marcosfraga/be-the-hero/README.md

 # Be The Hero
-Caso de estudo desenvolvido na Semana OmniStack 11 da RocketSeat.
+Study application developed at RocketSeat OmniStack Week 11